NB-Quality/nb-dialog/README.md

-This is for specifically for Chinese.
+This is for specifically for Chinese/Japanese/Korean/Non English.

 ## exports
 ```